ahkatlio/mitiq/docs/source/examples/advanced_error_mitigation_pipeline.md

 Based on the observed results across multiple runs:

+> **Note:** The tutorial code itself shows a single execution, but multiple complete executions of this same code were performed to gather statistics on the relative performance of different techniques.
+This helps establish which patterns are consistent across runs versus which might be statistical flukes.

 *   **Combined ZNE-Based Pipelines Show Strongest Performance**: Both the "Full Pipeline" (ZNE→PT→DDD→REM) and the "REM→ZNE Pipeline" consistently deliver the most significant error reductions, substantially outperforming individual mitigation techniques and the unmitigated noisy results.

 *   **Full Pipeline Often Leads**: In two out of the three runs, the "Full Pipeline" integrating all four techniques (ZNE→PT→DDD→REM) achieved the lowest absolute error.
 This demonstrates the potential benefit of a comprehensive, multi-stage approach for this specific noise model and circuit.